VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

 * Embedded System

   I yet again had a professor for which it was his first semester teaching.
 He was... not great.
 We used the Arudino Uno and built a tiny wall-avoiding robot and did a few other labs, and... cool, I guess?
-It was the kinda thing that should be tought in high school, not college.
+It was the kinda thing that should be taught in high school, not college.
 We (mostly) didn't use the Arduino framework, instead poking registers directly, which made the class a bit more valuable, but still, I found it a bit lack luster.
 I often found that I knew more about the 328p μC and it's features, debuggers and simulators that were available, etc. than the prof did.
 I have heard the prof has since gotten a lot better at teaching though, and one of my good friends had a really good experience taking the advanced variant of the course with him, where he used an FPGA instead of an μC.

 * Physics Ⅰ (Actually taking it this time instead of withdrawing early)